International Non-Profit Credit Rating Agency

 The International Non-Profit Credit Rating Agency (INCRA for short) was a project to reform the assessment of states' creditworthiness.
 It was intended to serve as a non-profit alternative to the commercially oriented rating agencies.
 To improve the quality of the ratings, socio-economic indicators were taken into account in addition to macroeconomic factors.
 INCRA was presented in 2012 by the Bertelsmann Foundation and the Bertelsmann Stiftung.

 Background

-The global economic and financial crisis starting in 2007 made deficits in the financial sector visible to a broad public.
+The 2008 financial crisis made deficits in the financial sector visible to a broad public.
 As a result, the three major U.S. rating agencies Fitch, Moody's, and Standard & Poor's came into focus.
 Together they have a market share of over 90 %.
 Critics will present them with questionable assessments of the creditworthiness of states and companies.
 In particular, the commercial orientation of the rating agencies has been identified as a structural problem.

 The German chancellor and other politicians called for a European alternative to the U.S. market leaders but rejected a state implementation.
 This initiative was taken up, for example, by the management consultancy Roland Berger, which presented a proposal for the reform of company ratings in 2011.
 In 2012, the Bertelsmann Stiftung in Germany and the Bertelsmann Foundation North America followed suit with a concept for assessing entire countries' creditworthiness.